-G. State Sponsored Conferences or Conventions: for receipted lodging while attending State Sponsored conferences and conventions, when the lodging is contracted by the State sponsor for the event, and the appointing authority has granted prior approval for attendance and lodging at the contracted rate and establishment.
-Statewide, with a lodging receipt: Actual lodging up to \$110 plus applicable taxes
+2. State Sponsored Conferences or Conventions:

+a.
+For receipted lodging while attending state sponsored conferences and conventions, when the lodging is contracted by the state sponsor for the event, and the appointing authority has granted prior approval for attendance and lodging at the contracted rate and establishment. b.
+Statewide, with a lodging receipt: Actual lodging up to one hundred ten dollars (\$110) plus applicable taxes.
+3. Non-State Sponsored Conferences or Conventions: